If you plan to start a personal blog but don’t know how to go about it, you’re going to love this post.

 David started the blog in 2012 to build a community for individual investors to exchange ideas with one another.

 Before starting the blog, David was Chief Investment Strategist and Chief Portfolio Strategist at a $70 billion investment advisory firm, where he co-headed a 21-person research group.

 With 17 years of experience in the financial industry, he has produced and hosted an investing podcast and reached over 50K listeners per episode.

-David also has a premier investment membership where he provides his subscribers monthly investment strategy and helps them make better-investing decisions.
+David also has a premier investment membership where he provides his subscribers a monthly investment strategy and helps them make better investing decisions.

 His blog's namesake book is the #1 bestseller in investment portfolio management.